 What is Email Outreach?

 So, yes, when you execute your email campaign to achieve any particular marketing goal, you can call it an email outreach.
+There’s a lot of collaboration tools to help you achieve a better outreach result.

 Take an important note: this is the initial idea of it.